Paradox1937/rEFInd-Celestial-Theme/README.md

 *This can be different for some users but for most of you it's probably `sudo nautilus` confirm with typing in your password and you should have your filemanager open.*

 # 4.Navigating to rEFInds boot-directory
-*on the left side, you should see a directory called `efi` If not, search it in your root-folder. open it.
+*on the left side, you should see a directory called `efi` If not, search it in your boot-folder. open it.
 Inside that folder, navigate to `/EFI/refind`*

 # 5.moving the files to the directory
 *If you haven't already done that, download the files from this repository or download them from the latest release.
 Now open another window of your filemanager and go to your downloads. you'll probably need to unpack the zip file.
 After doing that, you should be able to simply drag the files from your Downloads-folder to the window with the rEFInd-folder.
 Do that with the `celestial` folder.*